Pakistan's newly elected assembly meets amid pro-Imran Khan protests - ExBulletin

 SIC's Omar Ayub, Khan's candidate for prime minister, told reporters his party would seek the release of the former cricket hero who was convicted in a series of cases and faces more than a decade from prison.

-The prime ministerial election will take place on March 4, local channel Geo News reported.
+The election of the Prime Minister will take place on March 3, indicates a press release from the Parliament secretariat.

 The session took place under tight security after earlier this week the inaugural session of the Khyber-Pakhtunkhwa provincial assembly, where Khan's supporters will form the government, was marred by the throwing of pens and slippers from some members from the visitors' stands.